Notice to all MSC contractors working on the Hanford site:

 Any employee who reasonably believes that an activity or condition is unsafe is expected to stop or refuse work without fear of reprisal by management or co-workers and is entitled to have the safety concern addressed prior to participating in the work.
 Download a flyer of your rights to a safe and healthful workplace.

-In addition to the information and references provided above contractors have the responsibility to understand and comply with the security requirements identified in Special Provisions SP-5 On Site Services.
+In addition to the information and references provided above contractors have the responsibility to understand and comply with the security requirements identified in Special Provisions SP-5 - On-Site (formerly SP-5).
 This document identifies a list of prohibited/controlled articles applicable to all persons on the Hanford Site, or any DOE-owned or leased facilities located off the Site proper and pedestrian walkways and parking lots associated with these locations and facilities.

 Please ensure that delivery drivers and all employees who will be entering the Hanford Site are aware of these requirements and do not attempt to carry prohibited articles in their vehicles.
 Download a flyer suitable for distribution to employees here.